Including more foods abundant in fiber and vitamin C in our diets may offer us an extra layer of protection against oral (mouth) cancer.

-Eating more whole grains may help guard against the development of cancers of the mouth, pharynx, larynx, and esophagus.
+Generous intake of mate may promote the development of cancer of the mouth, pharynx, larynx, and esophagus.

 Light drinking of alcohol may amplify an individual's risk of having oral, pharyngeal, esophageal, and breast cancer.

 Increased intake of alcoholic beverages, such as beer, wine, and spirits, may increase an individual's predisposition to acquiring cancer of the mouth and pharynx.

 Drinking mate regularly may worsen an individual's risk of developing cancer in the mouth and oropharynx.